CarmeTeam/Carme-Docu/InstallDoc/README.md

 10. install_proxy.sh

 - These 10 sub-scripts are stored in `/opt/Carme/Carme-Install`.
-- When your installation fails, the script exits with an error message pointing to the sub-script, e.g., `ERROR [install_certs.sh]: ...`.
-To continue with the installation, run the sub-script and follow the order, e.g.,
+- When your installation fails, the script exits with an error.
+You can identify to which sub-script the error is related.
+Once fixed, you can rerun `start.sh` or you can continue with the installation running the sub-script and following the order, e.g., if the install script stopped at `install_certs.sh`, then:
   - `cd /opt/Carme/Carme-Install`
   - `bash install_certs.sh`

+  **Note:** Carme-demo install scripts can be run multiple times.

-- If you don't know how to solve the error, please contact us at carme@itwm.fraunhofer.de.
+- If you don't know how to solve the error, please contact us at [carme@itwm.fraunhofer.de](carme@itwm.fraunhofer.de).

 ## What to do if the uninstall fails